BROWSER PERMISSIONS GUIDE

 Use the selected microphone on this site.

-Best for: permission blocked, no browser prompt, or site says mic access is denied.
+Best for: microphone blocked, permission denied, no browser prompt, or a site cannot hear you.

-Use the live tool above after each permission change.
-If the meter moves when you speak, the browser permission part is fixed and any remaining issue is likely app-specific.
+Use the live tool below after changing a browser or system permission.
+If the meter and waveform move when you speak, the browser permission part is fixed.

 REAL-TIME MICROPHONE TEST